pro2025/Python/README.md

 - block level comments
 - inline comments
 - document string/docstring

 # Data Types
 -variables

 # Operators
 -symbol to perform mathematical or logical manipulations..

+# Flow Control
+- if , else if ,else
+- loop

+# string
+- immutable
+- enclosed in single or double quotation marks
+- concatenated with the +sign
+- string are repeated with *sign